Tvanderb/AFK-RPC/README.md

 # AFK-RPC

-AFK RPC is a simple program to show when your unavailable on Discord.
+AFK RPC is a simple program to show when you're unavailable on Discord.
 It uses a restful API
 to start/stop being AFK.
 Feel free to address any concerns or requests in the [issues tab](https://github.com/Tvanderb/AFK-RPC/issues).

 <br />